-This investigation proposes a reliable approach to fabricate the polymer-based torsional vertical comb drive by using the positive thick photoresist AZ9260® as the structural material.
+This investigation proposes a reliable approach to fabricating a polymer-based torsional vertical comb drive by using positive thick photoresist AZ9260® as the structural material.
 A double-side partial exposure method is employed to create the suspending upper fingers and the fixed lower fingers without any additional sacrificial layer and etching process.
 The proper processing parameters of photoresist for the fabrication of polymer torsional VCDs have been established.
-For the activation of the polymer VCDs, the metal layer deposited on the structural surface by the sputtering system provides the desired electric conductivity while the overhang design realizes the electric isolation.
-According to the measurement results, the rotation angle of 2.31° can be achieved by the driving voltage of 158.3V, which agrees with the analytical results and verifies the feasibility of the proposed approach to fabricate the polymer VCDs.
-However, even the Young's modulus (1.142GPa) of AZ9260 covered by thin Cu layer is much lower than single crystal silicon (160~200GPa), comparing to torsional VCDs made of single crystal silicon reported previously [28, 29], the polymer torsional VCD fabricated here needs higher driving voltage to achieve the same rotation angle due to our limitations on fabrication capability.
-For example, the minimum gap size here is 8 μm, which could be further improved by a better exposure system.
-Another issue would the thickness of the polymer.
-A thicker photoresist will be helpful to provide larger overlap area between fixed and movable fingers, also it may support larger suspended space to avoid stiction without using supporting bars.
+For the activation of the polymer VCDs, the metal layer deposited on the structural surface by a sputtering system provides the desired electric conductivity, while the overhang design realizes electric isolation.
+According to the measurement results, a rotation angle of 2.31° can be achieved by a driving voltage of 158.3 V, which agrees with the analytical results and verifies the feasibility of the proposed approach to fabricate polymer VCDs.